joelwking/csv-source-of-truth/README.md

 - `xls_to_csv.py`    Reads an Excel .xlsx file and output .csv files for each sheet specified
 - `csv_to_facts.py`  Reads a CSV file and returns as ansible facts a list of dictionaries for each row

+Also, a filter plugin in `/plugins/filter` directory:

+- `to_csv.py`        Called with a list of dictionaries and outputs a string (with newlines) which can be written to a CSV file

 The two modules can be executed in sequence.
 For example, `xls_to_csv.py` can be used to extract sheets from a spreadsheet into individual CSV files, and in a subsequent task or play, `csv_to_facts.py` can be used to expose the data from a CSV file as variables to a playbook.
 Either module can be used independently of the other.

 The module `csv_to_facts.py` was originally developed in 2015.
 It remains at the [original](https://github.com/joelwking/ansible-nxapi) (now deprecated) location.
 The design goal of these modules subscribes to the UNIX philosophy of